adrian-dobre/livolo-remote/README.md

  Thanks kranjec.primoz@gmail.com for the research done on his blog https://neofoxx.com/post-4.html, kind3r@gmail.com for the keycodes (https://github.com/kind3r/livolo-rf-codes), Sergey Chernov for the initial Livolo lib (https://forum.arduino.cc/t/control-livolo-switches-livolo-switch-library/149850) and to all the awesome people that gathered various info here https://community.home-assistant.io/t/broadlink-rm-pro-livolo-switches-rf-learning-woes/12432 and here https://forum.arduino.cc/t/control-livolo-switches-livolo-switch-library/149850

 ## How to use it
-The easiest way is to check the (blink example)[./examples/blink.ino] Basically you need to init the library with the output pin
+The easiest way is to check the [blink example](./examples/blink.ino) Basically you need to init the library with the output pin
 ```
 LivoloRemote livoloRemote(4);